 *Bootcamp is only open to qualifying Kentucky-based entrepreneurs.
 All eligible applicants must be located in the state at the time of submission.

-Bootcamp 1.0 (Fall & Spring semester) and 2.0 (Spring semester) meet virtually once a week in two-hour blocks.
-Each session is tailored to the entrepreneurial learning experience and may include guest speakers specializing in the weekly topic.
+Each session is a minimum of 2 hours and tailored to the entrepreneurial learning experience and may include guest speakers specializing in the weekly topic.
 Topics may include, but aren’t limited to:

 (1) developing your business model or plan,